 Jon Bailey and Mary Burch

-This important book, now in its 3rd edition, is meant to help parents and professionals stay up-to-date on the Behavior Analyst Certification Board Professional and Ethical Compliance Code.
+This important book, now in its 3rd edition, is one of the best applied behavior analysis books for parents.
+It is meant to help parents and professionals stay up-to-date on the Behavior Analyst Certification Board Professional and Ethical Compliance Code.
 To supplement, the authors, Jon Bailey and Mary Burch, include dozens of real-world examples to illustrate various ethical solutions.

 First Course in Applied Behavior Analysis (Waveland, 2006)